 I discovered Grey’s Anatomy a few years ago.
 Binged watched it to get caught up.
 Then went on to enjoy two of Shonda Rhimes’ other series – Scandal and How To Get Away With Murder.
 They’re well-crafted TV dramas with compelling story lines, sharp dialog, and strong, capable women.
 No surprise given the powerhouse of a woman who stands behind these series.
 Yet even this highly successful woman had to go on a journey of discovery to find her best self.

-I’ll share a few tidbits from Shonda’s book, Year of Yes: How to Dance It Out, Stand n the Sun, and Be Your Own Person.
+I’ll share a few tidbits from Shonda’s book, Year of Yes: How to Dance It Out, Stand in the Sun, and Be Your Own Person.
 My heartfelt recommendation is that you get your hands on the book and read it for yourself.
 Quite a lot gets lost in the “highlight reel,” and you’ll miss the experience of reveling in her distinctive voice.
 But here goes anyway.

 The year of YES began after a family Thanksgiving gathering during which Shonda rattled off a list of A List engagements to which she was invited.
 Her older sister was unimpressed and knew that Shonda would turn them all down.
 As she said, “You never say yes to anything.”
-Indeed, Shonda had become quite comfortable living life as a busy TV executive and mother of three (which assuredly left her plenty busy!)
+Indeed, Shonda had become quite comfortable living life as a busy TV executive and mother of three (which assuredly left her plenty occupied!)
 But she wasn’t breaking out of her shell and trying new things.
 So, she resolved to make the ensuring year one that included a lot more YES.

 Initially, I thought, “That’ll never be an aspiration of mine.
 I’m the girl who can’t say ‘no’ and winds up spent and exhausted.
 I need a year of NO!”
 But as I went along on Shonda’s journey, I found myself wanting to get on the YES train.